NicolasBernaerts/tasmota/ecowatt/README.md

 ### 2- Root CA ###

-To declare the root CA of https://data.rte-france.com/, you can collect it from the site itself :
+To declare the root CA of https://data.rte-france.com/, you can collect it from the site itself.

+With Firefox :
   * go on the home page
   * click on the lock just before the URL
   * select the certificate in the menu and select **more information**